HACC2016/amazingfriends/README.md

 ### What it does
 Mantle provides a simple place to organize information and coordinate family to provide the highest quality of life to a loved one.
+At its core it is a data repository for people and a tool to help caregivers with various resources.
+Eventually it can be developed as a service to better help with its management features.

 ###_Features/Benefits:_